Chapter 19 : That's How the Biscuit Breaks

 "I don't get it."
 Fred waved his wand around.
 "I can't cast."

-Bea tried a spell and failed, too.
+Bea tried a spell, too.
 She could feel the magic run down her arm, but it stopped in her fist as if it were corked.
 They each in turn stared at the prototype on the floor.
 It was the only possible explanation, but... how?

 Albus hauled another bucket of water and was ready to extinguish the lamp's flickering flame when Bea blocked him.
 "Wait, no!
 It might make it worse."
 She hastily pulled on her gloves.